The National Deaf Children's Society is the leading charity dedicated to creating a world without barriers for deaf children and young people.

-All of our online forms are protected by encryption.
-When you make a donation or payment via our websites we also use a secure server that meets the required Payment Card Industry (PCI) Security Standards.
+All our online forms are protected by encryption.
+When you make a donation or payment via our websites, we also use a secure server that meets the required Payment Card Industry (PCI) Security Standards.
 We take appropriate measures to ensure that the personal information disclosed to us is kept secure, accurate and up to date and kept only for the purposes for which it was collected.

-Despite all of our precautions, no data transmission over the internet can be guaranteed to be 100% secure.
+Despite all our precautions, no data transmission over the internet can be guaranteed to be 100% secure.
 While we strive to protect your personal information, we cannot guarantee the security of any information you disclose to us online, and you must understand that you do so at your own risk.

 Who we share your personal data with